-Moving to your new home in Puerto Vallarta doesn’t mean that you won’t want to bring some of your favorite things along with you.
-If you have purchased a property in Puerto Vallarta and want to import personal goods to Mexico, it’s important to be mindful of those items which are permitted for importation, those which are subject to duties and those which you are bringing into the country without taxation.
-Here is a good starting point to educating yourself about bringing personal goods to Mexico.
+Retirement To Mexico:Importing Your Things To Mexico.
+Moving to your new condo in Puerto Vallarta doesn’t mean that you won’t want to bring some of your favorite things along with you.
+If you have purchased one of the condos for sale in Puerto Vallarta and want to import personal goods to Mexico, it’s important to be mindful of those items which are permitted for importation, those which are subject to duties and those which you are bringing into the country without taxation.
+Here is a good starting point to educate yourself if you are considering retirement to Mexico.

 Goods Not Subject to Importation Duties*

 - Household goods, like pots and pans and kitchen items

 - Books or music collections for personal use

 - Artwork that is for your home, not for public exhibition